zentryHQ/redpotion-contracts/docs/RedeemQueue.md

     Funded --> [*]: claimRedeem (receive assets)
 ```

 1. **Request** — user calls `redeem`, choosing which allowed asset they want to be paid in.
 Shares are transferred into the queue (requires prior ERC20 approval of the share token). `Fund.checkRedeem` → [RiskManager](RiskManager.md) enforces minimums and batch caps.
-One request per (asset, batch, user).
+A user may redeem into the same asset multiple times in a batch — repeat submissions **accumulate into a single request** per (asset, batch, user) and refresh its timestamp, since everything in a batch settles at the same price anyway.
-2. **Cancel** — the user can cancel their current-batch request before settlement and get their shares back.
+2. **Cancel** — the user can cancel their current-batch request and get their shares back, except inside the optional **cancel-lock window** (`cancelLockWindow`) just before the batch cutoff — this prevents reserving batch cap and cancelling for free in the final blocks.
 An admin (`CANCEL_REDEEM_REQUEST_ROLE`) can cancel any request in any unsettled batch.
+If a closed batch stays unsettled for **30 days past its cutoff** (`FORCE_CANCEL_DELAY`, matching the oracle's hard cap on the accept window), the request owner can `forceCancelRedeem` to reclaim their escrowed shares with no operator involvement — deliberately usable even while the queue is paused.
 3. **Settle** — during `Fund.acceptReport`, `settleRedeem` transfers the batch's shares to the Fund (which burns them) and **snapshots the asset payout** (`batchAssetTotals`) computed at the accepted price minus exit fee.
 Because the payout is snapshotted here, later admin changes to exit fee or price cannot change what the batch is owed.
 The batch is tracked as *settled-but-unfunded*.
 4. **Fund** — the operator first brings assets back to the Fund (either the Fund pulls them from strategy contracts via `Fund.pullAssetFromStrategy`, or external wallets / bridges transfer them back to the Fund address), then `FUND_REDEEM_ROLE` calls `Fund.fundRedeem(asset, batchId)`, which transfers the snapshotted amount to the queue and calls `fundRedeem` here, marking the batch claimable.
 5. **Claim** — user calls `claimRedeem` and receives `shares * batchAssetTotals / batchRedeemTotals` (pro-rata).